RomanJarmukhametov/itext-content-v2/README.md

 ## Lessons & Future Prospects

-This project solidified the notion that **Nuxt3 and Strapi are excellent choices for developing websites rooted in JAMstack architecture**.
+This project solidified the notion that **Nuxt3 and Nuxt Content v2 are excellent choices for developing websites rooted in JAMstack architecture**.
 While all initial objectives have been met, there's potential in the future to integrate a chatbot, possibly leveraging technology like ChatGPT.

 ## Conclusion

 iText Translation Agency's website ([https://itext.agency](https://itext.agency/)) stands as a testament to the power of combining Nuxt3 and Strapi for a high-performance, tailored user experience.
 With substantial improvements in bounce and conversion rates, the platform showcases how modern technologies can significantly elevate an online presence.# itext-nuxt-content
-# itext-content-v2